sci-42ver/SICP_SDF/sicp_exercise.md

 - [ ] 9
   - https://www.willdonnelly.net/blog/2008-09-04-scheme-syntax-rules/ doesn't show how `syntax-rules` works at all.
   - see https://stackoverflow.com/q/79098453/21294350
+    - > They are paired up properly maybe done by `(extend-environment ⟨variables⟩ ⟨ values⟩ ⟨base-env ⟩)` in section 4.1.
 - [ ] 10
   - IMHO this is already done in former exercises like Exercise 4.5.
   - wiki demo of [postfix](https://en.wikipedia.org/wiki/Reverse_Polish_notation) is also fine.